prajwalsdharan/frontendProjects/README.md

 1. Open the index.html in browser of your choice ( Tested with Chrome )
 2. Click on "New Game" and Enjoy the Game

-Note: The game would use some of your localStorage capabilities of your browser
+Note: The game would use some of the localStorage capabilities of your browser

 Functionalities: